 Our enterprise sales force focuses on sales to large enterprise, organizational, and government agency customers.
-As of January 31, 2019, we had 305 customers with ARR of \$100,000 or more and 21 customers with ARR of \$1.0 million or more.
-As of January 31, 2020, we had 597 customers with ARR of \$100,000 or more and 43 customers with ARR of \$1.0 million or more.
-As of January 31, 2021, we had customers with ARR of \$100.000 customers with ARR of \$1.0 million or more.
-See the section titled "Management's Discussion and Analysis of Financial Condition or more and and Results of Operations-Key Metric-Annualized Recurring Revenue" for a description of ARR.
+As of January 31, 2019, we had 305 customers with ARR of \$100,000 or more and 21 customers with ARR of \$1.0 million or more, which accounted for 61% and 24% of our revenue, respectively, for the fiscal year then ended.
+As of January 31, 2020, we had 597 customers with ARR of \$100,000 or more and 43 customers with ARR of \$1.0 million or more, which accounted for 57% and 21% of our revenue, respectively, for the fiscal year then ended.
+As of January 31, 2021, we had customers with ARR of \$100,000 or more and customers with ARR of \$1.0 million or more, which accounted for % and % of our revenue, respectively, for the fiscal year then ended.
+See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Metric-Annualized Recurring Revenue" for a description of ARR.
 Sales to large customers involve risks that may not be present or that are present to a lesser extent with sales to smaller entities, such as longer sales cycles, more complex customer requirements (and higher contractual risk as a result), substantial upfront sales costs, less favorable terms, and less predictability in completing some of our sales.
 For example, enterprise customers may require considerable time to evaluate and test our solution and those of our competitors prior to making a purchase decision and placing an order.
 A number of factors influence the length and variability of our sales cycle, including the need to educate potential customers about the uses and benefits of our automation platform and products, the discretionary nature of purchasing and budget cycles and, the competitive nature of evaluation and purchasing approval processes.
 As a result, the length of our sales cycle, from identification of the opportunity to deal closure, may vary significantly from customer to customer, with sales to large enterprises typically taking longer to complete and requiring greater organizational resources.
 Moreover, large enterprise customers often begin to deploy our products on a limited basis, but nevertheless demand configuration, integration services, and pricing negotiations, which increase our upfront investment in the sales effort with no guarantee that these customers will deploy our products widely enough across their organization to justify our substantial upfront investment.